citp/privacy-policy-historical/k/kw/kwr/kwrealty.com.md

 ## Links to Third-Party Websites

-When you click on links on the Site and the Intranet that take you to third-party web sites, you will be subject to the third parties' privacy policies.
-Keller cannot and does not accept responsibility for the contents or actions of any third-party web sites.
+When you click on links on the Site and the Intranet that take you to third-party website(s), you will be subject to the third parties' privacy policies.
+Keller cannot and does not accept responsibility for the contents or actions of any third-party website(s).
 We encourage you to read the posted privacy statement of every site you visit, whether you are linking from our site or browsing on your own.

 ## Changes to Our Privacy Policy